 You can not safely pressure can on a glass-top stove.
 You can safely pressure can on a wood stove however!

 **Update: A Reader commented that the video does show the presenter pressure canning on a glass cooktop.
 I have an "All American" pressure canner, and the manufacturer states it is not safe for glass cook tops.
 Likewise, our glass cooktop user's manual at our vacation home states that it is not safe to use a pressure canner.
 Pressure canners can not be used on induction glass tops.
+Read your manufacturer's instruction booklet before proceeding on a glass cooktop.
+Safety first.

 The Presto Pressure Canner manufacturer states that they believe that their products are safe to use on glass cooktops, which the following caveats, including verifying with your cooktop owner's manual whether or not pressure canners can be safely used: